 Where can I see it?

-The folks at Grapevine Video have released this comedy on DVD and it is a vast improvement over the blurry version I used for this review.
-Nice tinted print.
+The folks at Grapevine Video have released this comedy on DVD and it is a vast improvement over the blurry version that is available on eBay.

 The silent era has the reputation of being a sexist period of filmmaking.
 Young ladies tied to railroad tracks, sawmills, etc. waiting for the square-jawed hero to rescue them.
 While this is unfortunately true in some cases, the New Woman and the flapper culture resulted in more aggressive roles for women.